Carnagion/dissertation/proposal/proposal.typ

 // TODO: Mention COBT and CTOT?

-Prior research into runway sequencing has focused mainly on generating either runway sequences or de-icing schedules only.
-Indeed, there have been few efforts until now to address runway sequencing and de-icing in an integrated fashion.
-Investigating the integrated problem will thus provide more fundamental insights into its innate characteristcs and the interactions between runway sequencing and de-icing -- which can then be used as a starting point in further research to design solutions that improve upon the ones implemented in this project.
-Additionally, it will reveal the potential advantages of integrating them compared to fully decomposed or partially integrated methods.

 // TODO: Talk about approaches used in previous research and cite their papers?

 = Objectives